-Minorities rely more heavily on Social Security due to a lack of other income in retirement.
-Few elderly minorities receive income from pensions and assets.
-The greatest disparity is in the receipt of income from assets.
+Minorities rely more heavily on Social Security due to a lack of other income in retirement, especially income from assets.

 - In 2012, 25% of Hispanics received income from private assets, compared with more than 55% of whites

-Elderly Hispanics are more dependent on Social Security than others because they are more likely to be in poverty than non-Hispanic elderly.
-They are also more likely to have been poor prior to old age than non- Hispanics.
+Elderly Hispanics are more dependent on Social Security than others because they are more likely to be living in poverty than non-Hispanic elderly.
+They are also more likely to have been poor prior to old age than non-Hispanics.
 Social Security reduces poverty for Hispanic elderly.
-In 2012, the average annual Social Security income received by Hispanic men 65 years and older was $13,295 and $10,500 for women.
-This compares to $16,794 for all men and $12,550 for all women.
+In 2013, the average annual Social Security income received by Hispanic men 65 years and older was $14,148 and $10,931 for women.
+This compares to $16,590 for all men and $12,857 for all women.

 - In 2012, 21% of Hispanics 65 years old and older had income below the poverty line, compared to 8% of white elderly.

-- If not for Social Security, 49% of older Hispanic Americans would be in poverty.
+- If not for Social Security, 49% of older Hispanic Americans would be living in poverty.